inab/openVRE/install/README.md

 extension=gd2

 ``` -->
-After installing the extensions and libraries, restart Apache2 Web server:
+After installing the extensions and libraries, restart Apache2 Web server or if missing install it and run:

 ```
 sudo service apache2 restart